3CORESec/SIEGMA/README.md

 `python siegma.py -c config/elastic/elastic-siem.json -r rules/cloudtrail_rule.yml -sv /path/to/sigma/virtualenv -s sigma/ -sc sigma/tools/config/ecs-cloudtrail.yml -o rule-output`

-Generate an Elastic SIEM output from a rule file and also pass sigma backend options:
+## Generate an Elastic SIEM output from a rule file and also pass Sigma backend options:

+In this example we will utilize `-sep` to request SIEGMA to use the advanced Sigma backend options that would be defined in the [Elastic config](config/elastic/)

 `python siegma.py -c config/elastic/elastic-siem.json -r /path/to/folder/with/sigma-rules/rule.yml -sv /path/to/sigma/virtualenv -s /path/to/sigma/folder -sc /path/to/sigma/config/file/sigma/tools/config/file.yml -sep -o output-file`

-Generate an Elastic SIEM output from a rule file and also override elastic-siem.json config from commandline:
+## Generate an Elastic SIEM output from a rule file and also override elastic-siem.json config from commandline:

+In this example we will utilize the [Elastic config](config/elastic/) fields as they are definied *(or supplied from the Sigma rule)* **while** overwriting certain fields through the usage of `-co`.
+This is particularly useful if converting Sigma rules for which you'd like to apply different SIEM consumable fields.

+The example below will overwrite the `settings.author`, `credentials.kibana_url` and `credentials.kibana_username`.

-`python siegma.py -c config/elastic/elastic-siem.json -r /path/to/folder/with/sigma-rules/rule.yml -sv /path/to/sigma/virtualenv -s /path/to/sigma/folder -sc /path/to/sigma/config/file/sigma/tools/config/file.yml -co settings.author=none,credentials.kibana_url="www.example.com",sigma_query_format="es-qs",credentials.kibana_username="bfd" -o output-file`
+`python siegma.py -c config/elastic/elastic-siem.json -r /path/to/folder/with/sigma-rules/rule.yml -sv /path/to/sigma/virtualenv -s /path/to/sigma/folder -sc /path/to/sigma/config/file/sigma/tools/config/file.yml -co settings.author=none,credentials.kibana_url="www.example.com",credentials.kibana_username="bfd" -o output-file`

-## SIEM automatic import feature
+# SIEM Automatic Import

-If you'd like to enable the feature where the created artifact is automatically imported into your SIEM, please enter your environment variables in the [config](config/) of your platform.
+If you'd like to enable automatic upload/import of consumables into your SIEM, please enter your environment variables in the [config](config/) of your platform or specify them through `-co` as previously shown.

 # Contributions and Development